gravity-ui/uikit/src/components/Menu/README.md

 import {Menu} from '@gravity-ui/uikit';
 ```

-## Description

-The Menu component makes it easy to navigate the sections of a website or other entity for which this menu is used.
-With the help of the menu, the user can easily navigate to the sections of interest, understand what information is presented in essence, without studying it completely.

-The Menu component also provides Menu components for Menu.Item and Menu.Group.
-With them, you can easily build your menus by combining different options
+The `Menu` component makes it easy to create view for actions list.

+The `Menu` has dedicated components for an item and a group: `Menu.Item`, `Menu.Group`.
+You can mix them together to create more complex menus.

 <!--LANDING_BLOCK
 <ExampleBlock